joshnuss/1000experiments.dev/posts/128-command-store.md

 ## Implementing the command store

-The command store will piggy-back off Svelte's `writable()` store.
-It provides 3 functions:
+The command store piggy-backs off Svelte's `writable()` store, but it provides a different API:

+- `commandStore.subscribe(cb)`
-- `commandStore(initialValue, commands)` - creates a command store, requires and initial value and a list of command handlers.
+- `commandStore(initialValue, commands)` - Creates a command store.
+Requires and initial value and a list of command handlers.
-- `commandStore.execute(commandName, args)` - executes a command, `args` is optional.
+- `commandStore.execute(commandName, args)` - Executes a command, `args` is optional.
-- `commandStore.undo()` - undo the command before the current pointer.
+- `commandStore.undo()` - Undo the command before the current pointer.
-- `commandStore.redo()` - redo the command after the current pointer.
+- `commandStore.redo()` - Redo the command after the current pointer.
-- `$commandStore.value` - current value of the store
+- `$commandStore.value` - Current value of the store.
-- `$commandStore.stack` - list of mutations/commands that were executed
+- `$commandStore.stack` - List of mutations/commands that were executed.
-- `$commandStore.pointer` - the last executed position of the stack
+- `$commandStore.pointer` - Position of the last executed command in the stack.

 Here's what the code looks like: